LightDvlpr/DealerOnSubmission/README.md

 This is how you can set up a clean-room environment using Docker from your terminal:

+`brew cask install docker`

-It is not imperative that you use Docker.
+It is not imperative that you install Docker.

 The only requirement is that you use Java 12.